hackerdude/jiratotaskmanagers/README.markdown

 ## How to add New Backends

-So you have Super-Duper app and you want to add a new one?
+So you have Super-Duper app and you want to add support for it?
 With JXA, this is now fairly simple to do.
+JXA is just like JavaScript, and you have our template here.

 1. Copy lib/add_to_things.jxa and edit it.